 - Monthly rates range between $4.50

-At this point, Squarespace gets our vote as the best when it comes to being the gold standard for website builders for teachers.
+At this point, Weebly gets our vote as the best when it comes to being the gold standard for website builders for teachers.
 Thanks to its great service-oriented features and superior blogging platform, it enables teachers to create a site that makes learning a more pleasant and meaningful experience for students of all levels.

 Nevertheless, any of the site builders listed in this review are excellent for teachers and instructors who need to step up their game when it comes to providing classes.
 Given how many teachers, especially those working in government-run schools, are on a tight budget when it comes to providing engaging materials for their students, having their own website takes some of the burden off and actually enables them to develop better technical skills as they create and manage their sites.